codenotary/immudb/README.md

 4. Python [immudb-py](https://github.com/codenotary/immudb-py)
 5. Node.js [immudb-node](https://github.com/codenotary/immudb-node)

+For a super quick start, please follow step by step guides for each SDK or pick a basic running sample from [immudb-client-examples](https://github.com/codenotary/immudb-client-examples).

 We've developed a "language-agnostic SDK" which exposes a REST API for easy consumption by any application.
-[immugw](https://github.com/codenotary/immugw) may be convenient tool when SDKs are not available for the programming language you're using, for experimentation, or just because you prefer your app only uses REST endpoints.
+[immugw](https://github.com/codenotary/immugw) may be a convenient tool when SDKs are not available for the programming language you're using, for experimentation, or just because you prefer your app only uses REST endpoints.

 ## Contributing